Is raw food good for dogs? How much raw food do I feed my dog? Get answers to all your raw food questions in our raw dog food for beginners guide!

-Is a raw diet right for your dog?
 If your dog struggles with allergies, weight issues, digestive problems, or any other common conditions that affect dogs, feeding raw dog food might be just the answer you are looking for.

-You will be able to understand why everyone is so obsessed with raw feeding and be able to confidently decide if feeding raw dog food is right for your pet.
+You will be able to understand why everyone is so obsessed with raw feeding and be able to confidently decide if feeding the best raw dog food is right for your pet.

-You can’t feed your dog a raw steak and call it a day; you have to ensure that the diet is nutritionally balanced.
-Incomplete or unbalanced diets can cause lifelong problems from deficiencies or malnutrition.
+It’s a common misunderstanding that raw food for dogs is just meat.
+You can’t feed your dog a raw steak and call it a day; you have to ensure that the dog's diet is nutritionally balanced.
+Incomplete or unbalanced diets can cause lifelong health problems from deficiencies or malnutrition.

 1. Cut the Junk

+Raw diets use quality ingredients that are natural, easy to digest, and support your pet’s long-term health.
 Better nutrition leads to better skin and coat, healthier joints, improved digestion, and better weight management.

-2. Fad Doesn't Mean False
+2. Fad Doesn't Mean Fake

-It's easy to get swept up in fad diets; keto, vegan, and the ongoing long battle with grains, are just a few of the diets circulating the crazy world of pet food.
+It's easy to get swept up in fad diets; limited ingredients, vegan, and the ongoing battle with grains are just a few of the diet trends circulating in the crazy world of pet food.

 When it comes to your dog’s health, you need to understand that your dog is biologically different.
-A diet that may fit your lifestyle, beliefs, and make you feel good might not be appropriate for your pet.
+A high-quality diet that may fit your lifestyle and beliefs and make you feel good might not be biologically appropriate raw food for your pet.

 3. Dogs are Scavenging Carnivores